Travel.State.Gov > Intercountry Adoption > Country Information > Iran Intercountry Adoption Information

-Do not travel to Iran due to the risk of arbitrary arrest and detention of U.S. citizens.
+Do not travel to Iran due to the risk of terrorism, civil unrest, kidnapping and the arbitrary arrest of U.S. citizens.
 Exercise increased caution due to wrongful detentions.

-Iranian authorities continue to unjustly detain and imprison U.S. nationals, particularly dual national U.S.-Iranian nationals--including students, journalists, business travelers, and academics, on charges including espionage and posing a threat to national security.
-U.S.-Iranian dual nationals are particularly susceptible to arrest for these charges.
-Consular access to detained U.S. citizens is often denied.
+Iranian authorities continue to unjustly detain and imprison U.S. nationals, particularly dual national U.S.-Iranian nationals--including students, journalists, business travelers, and academics--on charges including espionage and posing a threat to national security.
+Iranian authorities routinely delay consular access to detained U.S. nationals and consistently deny consular access to dual U.S.-Iranian nationals.

-The U.S. government does not have diplomatic or consular relations with Iran.
-The U.S. government is unable to provide emergency services to U.S. citizens in Iran.
-Switzerland serves as the protecting power for U.S. citizens in Iran, providing limited emergency services.
-The Iranian government routinely delays or denies Swiss officials access to detained U.S. citizens.
+The U.S. government does not have diplomatic or consular relations with the Islamic Republic of Iran.
+The U.S. government is unable to provide routine or emergency consular services to U.S. citizens in Iran.

-Due to risks to civil aviation operating within or in the vicinity of Iran, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
+Due to the risks of operating civilian aircraft within or in the vicinity of Iran, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.